Mashua (Tropaeolum tuberosum)

 I agree that it is easy to get mashua to start making seeds.
 My plants have done a lot of that.
 The problem is getting them to mature.
 Mashua starts making seeds relatively late in the year and they take quite a while to mature.
 Around here, they need to make it to about mid-December.
-The plants are frost sensitive, and several times now I have almost made it to mature seed, only to be surprised by a frost that wiped them all out at the last minute.
+The plants are frost sensitive and I rarely obtain much of seed crop before the plants gets frozen out.
+The past few years, I have collected less than 20 seeds and lost hundreds or thousands in the process of maturing.

-Last year, I spent quite a bit of time making crosses, planning to skin a hoop house over the plants before cold weather arrived.
+I spent quite a bit of time making crosses least year, planning to skin a hoop house over the plants before cold weather arrived.
 Unfortunately, we were surprised in November by a hard freeze on a night with a predicted low of 40 degrees and that was the end of most of my mashua seed crop.
 I had picked a few dozen seeds early as a bit of insurance.
 I wasn’t sure whether they were sufficiently mature, but I sowed them and a few dozen more received in trade back in December.
 And waited.

 By the time March came around, I started to despair that my seeds were not going to germinate.
+I know from past attempts that only the largest seeds usually germinate and I wasn’t sure these were mature enough.
 I put the tray on the lowest shelf of the greenhouse, where seedling trays go to die.
 A couple weeks ago, I saw a mashua seed pushed up from the surface of the soil and pulled it out to find a radicle emerging.
-More careful examination revealed 5 more, so it looks like I am going to have some new mashuas this year.
+More careful examination revealed 5 more, so it looks like I am going to have some more new mashuas this year.

 It still took quite some time to see any growth.
 Two weeks later, the first bit of green appeared.
 Mashua cotyledons remain below ground, so it takes the plant a while to form a true stem and leaves.
-By the time a mashua seeding breaks the surface, it has probably been growing for 2 or 3 weeks.
+By the time a mashua seeding breaks the surface, it has probably been growing for a week or more.

 This mashua, a Ken Aslet x Orange cross, is the farthest along.
 It looks happy enough.
 I have high hopes for mashua breeding.
 At minimum, I would like to see a mashua with the size and color of Orange, but the early flowering and tuber formation of Ken Aslet.
 Even that would be just an intermediate step, because my mashua breeding project has one simple, overarching goal: improved flavor.